timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-26
+# Today is 2019-08-27

 ## Objectives for the day:

-- Update Marketing Key Performance Indicators
+- Add and implement the audio effects for interface and skidding.
-- Cleanup of car, perhaps present it in a render on the track?
+- Add batched exporting to the exporter.
-- Continue working on vertical slice graphics.
+- Continue modeling racecar, track segments and objects.

 # Purpose